tardisgo/tardisgo/README.md

  errors, unicode, unicode/utf16.

 Currently the only the standard packages that pass their tests are:
-- "container/heap"
-- "container/list"
-- "container/ring"
+- "container/heap", "container/list", "container/ring"
+- "path"
 - "sort"
-- "unicode/utf8"
+- "unicode", "unicode/utf8"

 Other standard libray packages make limited use of runtime C or assembler functions without using the actual Go "runtime" or "os" packages.
 These limited runtime functions have been emulated for a small number of packages (math, strings, bytes, strconv) though this remains a work-in-progress.
-At present, standard library packages which rely on the Go "os", "reflect" or other low-level packages are not implemented.
-Package "runtime" is part-implemented.
+At present, standard library packages which rely on the Go "reflect" or other low-level packages are not implemented.
+Packages "runtime","os" & "syscall" are part-implemented, using a partial implementation of the nacl runtime (currently including debug messages).

 A start has been made on the automated integration with Haxe libraries, but this is incomplete and the API unstable, see the haxe/hx directory and gohaxelib repository for the story so far.

 The code is developed and tested on OS X 10.9.5, using Go 1.4 and Haxe 3.1.3.
 The CI tests run on 64-bit Ubuntu.

 No other platforms are currently regression tested, although the project has been run on Ubuntu 32-bit and Windows 7 32-bit.
-Compilation to the C# target fails on Win-7 and PHP is flakey (but you probably knew that).
+Compilation to the C# target is suspect on Win-7 and PHP is flakey (but you probably knew that).

 ## Installation and use: